runrig-coop/hedgerows/index.md

 > reproduce and multiply in self-organized freedom.
 They enclose the interior
 > spaces of the bodies of women, plants, and animals.
 They also enclose the free
 > spaces of intellectual creativity by transforming publicly generated knowledge
 > into private property.
+Intellectual property rights on life-forms are supposed
+> to reward and stimulate creativity.
+Their impact is actually the opposite — to
+> stifle the creativity intrinsic to life-forms and the social production of
+> knowledge.

-The fact that this enclosure lies at the intersection of agriculture and technology should also banish any residual notion that small-scale farming and open source software are unrelated concerns.
+The fact that this enclosure lies at the intersection of agriculture and technology, settler colonialism and IP rights should also banish any residual notion that small-scale farming and open source software are unrelated concerns.
 The ideological connection between food sovereignty and technology sovereignty turns out to be nothing new.
 We may be just now rediscovering that here in America's coastal cities, but in some parts of the world, and perhaps in farming communities not so far from our urban centers, that understanding was never lost.

 The precise framing of her analysis, however, carries an insight far more profound, far more _ontological_ in character, than anything subsequent